anandkunal/ToroPHP/README.md

 ## Installation

-Grab the source or packaged download.
-If you grab the download, you will need to do the following:

-    tar xvzf torophp-0.1.tar.gz
-    cd torophp-0.1
-    cp toro.php /path/to/htdocs/
+Grab the source and copy toro.php to your htdocs or lib directory directory.

 Couch the following in your Apache configuration or .htaccess:

     RewriteEngine on
-    RewriteCond %{REQUEST_FILENAME} !^/index.php
-    RewriteCond %{DOCUMENT_ROOT}/%{REQUEST_FILENAME} !-f
+    RewriteCond $1 !^(index\.php)
-    RewriteRule ^/(.+)$ /index.php/$1
+    RewriteRule ^(.*)$ index.php/$1 [L]

 ## Roadmap

 The immediate plan is to complete the following:

-* Add a skeleton project.
+* Add more example projects.
-* Improve documentation.
+* Add more documentation.
-* Setup a mailing list/group.
+* Setup a mailing list.

 Toro is intended to be a minimal framework to help you organize and prototype your next PHP application.
-As the project's maintainer, it's my goal to make sure the source stays lean and focused.
+One of the project's goals is to make sure the source stays lean.